rikoroku/blog/hugo/content/resume.md

 ---

 ## About me
-I'm a freelance web developer who can using languages are Ruby, PHP, Golang, JavaScript.
+I'm a freelance web developer who can using languages are Ruby, PHP, Golang and JavaScript.